Rock a Little: Album history

+Release and reception

+Upon its release in November 1985, Rock a Little received mixed reviews.
+Mark Coleman of Rolling Stone said that the album was "quite earnest and usually fairly tuneful", adding that "for a pop album, Rock a Little sounds strangely distant, out of touch."
+Cashbox thought that Nicks was "in top form" and a "formidable commercial force" on Rock a Little.
+Billboard anticipated that Rock a Little would achieve strong sales and yield several additional hit singles, specifically highlighting "The Nightmare" and "No Spoken Word" as likely candidates.

-Upon its release in November 1985, Rock a Little received very mixed reviews.
-Combined with Nicks' growing addiction to cocaine at the time which hampered her tour performances (she would infamously check into the Betty Ford Clinic at the tour's conclusion), the album did not achieve sales or chart positions expected of Nicks at that time.
+Combined with Nicks' growing addiction to cocaine at the time which hampered her tour performances, the album did not achieve sales or chart positions expected of Nicks at that time.
 It entered the U.S. Billboard chart at No. 60, eventually peaking at No. 12 in its ninth week of release.
 The album spent 35 weeks on the Billboard 200 chart, including 13 weeks in the Top 20.